 6. Tuning in the Denon Receiver

-Settings for the Denon receiver are straightforward, simply select SETTINGS, scroll to PROGRAMS, select SURROUND SOUND.
+Settings for the Denon receiver are straightforward, simply select SETTINGS, scroll to PROGRAMS, and select SURROUND SOUND.
 This will allow you to watch on the TV through your Amazon Fire stick and hear the sound through the receiver.
-If you can’t listen to the sound, it could be because your TV is only two way compatible
+If you can’t listen to the sound, it could be because your TV is only two-way compatible

 7. Tuning the Amazon Firestick

-Settings for the Amazon Fire stick, select SETTINGS, scroll down to DISPLAYS/SOUND, select AUDIO, and scroll down to BEST AVAILABLE and select.
+For settings for the Amazon Firestick, select SETTINGS, scroll down to DISPLAYS/SOUND, select AUDIO, and scroll down to BEST AVAILABLE and select.
 If your TV is a later version, it may be DOLBY DIGITAL AUTOMATIC, which will auto-select the best setting depending on the streaming clarity and speed.

 8. Ready to Watch